Willbtsg/FilmFinder/ABOUT.md

 # -MainView now takes user to a dropdown menu with the files they can choose from, while DBWizard gives the user the option to create a new file instead.
 # -FuzzySearch toggle in SearchView has been shifted
 # -DBWizard now uses a loop to create a user-specified number of movies
+# -PartialSearch now includes modified comparisons for all fields.
+Levenshtein distances to be implemented later.